bermannoah/coffee-bot/README.md

 You can also set up tooltips for the commands.
 I'd recommend using some variation of the descriptions on [the main site](https://coffeebot.coffee).
 Plus, you can give the command response 'bot' a name!

 After this, everything should be running smoothly.
 Test it out by submitting a brew with `/coffee_brewing`.
-Feel free to email me - noah at noahberman dot org - if you run into any trouble.
+Feel free to email me - hello at coffeebot.coffee - if you run into any trouble.

 ### Technical details